-- the potential introduction of a generic version of Xvrem; - changed or increased regulatory restrictions, including changes to our risk management program and the terms of the final risk evaluation and mitigation strategy, or REMS, documents, for Xyrem, or regulatory actions by the FDA as a result of, or related to the matters raised in, the warning letter we received from the FDA in October 2011 or the Form FDA 483 we received in May 2012, as discussed in more detail in the risk factors below: - our manufacturing partners' ability to obtain sufficient quota from the U.S. Drug Enforcement Administration, or the DEA, to satisfy our needs for Xyrem; - any supply, manufacturing or distribution problems arising with any of our manufacturing and distribution partners, all of whom are sole source providers for us; - the availability of reimbursement from third party payors; - · changes in healthcare laws and policy, including changes in requirements for rebates, reimbursement and coverage by federal healthcare programs; - continued acceptance of Xyrem as safe and effective by physicians and patients, even in the face of negative publicity that surfaces from time to time; and - changes to our label, including new safety warnings or changes to our boxed warning, that further restrict how we market and sell Xyrem.
+- the potential introduction of a generic version of Xyrem; - changed or increased regulatory restrictions, including changes to our risk management program and the terms of the final risk evaluation and mitigation strategy, or REMS, documents for Xyrem, as discussed in more detail in the risk factors below; - our manufacturing partners' ability to obtain sufficient quota from the U.S. Drug Enforcement Administration, or the DEA, to satisfy our needs for Xyrem; - any supply, manufacturing or distribution problems arising with any of our manufacturing and distribution partners, all of whom are sole source providers for us; - the availability of reimbursement from third party payors; - changes in healthcare laws and policy, including changes in requirements for rebates, reimbursement and coverage by federal healthcare programs; - continued acceptance of Xyrem as safe and effective by physicians and patients, even in the face of negative publicity that surfaces from time to time; and - · changes to our label, including new safety warnings or changes to our boxed warning, that further restrict how we market and sell Xyrem.